1. Users, Groups and Roles#

 Adding a new local user

-Deactivating a user
+Deactivating or changing the role of a local user

-Management of AD-based users
+1.3.
+Management of AD-based users#

-Adding an AD integrated user
+1.3.1.
+Adding an AD integrated user#

 A user can log in to TrustView as soon as the user has been assigned to one of the required AD security groups.
 There is no additional configuration on a per-user basis required from TrustView.
-Note that the user is not visible in TrustView before the first login, so simply assigning the user to the AD security group will not create the user.

-Modifying an AD integrated user
+1.3.2.
+Modifying an AD integrated user#

-You can change the assigned user role to the user by assigning another AD security group to the user.
+You can change the assigned user role to the user, by assigning another AD security group to the user.
 During the next login by the user, the role of the user is automatically updated.

-Deactivating an AD integrated user
+1.3.3.
+Deactivating an AD integrated user#

 You can remove an AD integrated user’s access to TrustView by removing the user from the AD security group.
 This does however not immediately deactivate the user in TrustView, because the state of the user is only updated during login attempts.
 You can however deactivate the user explicit by selecting the user on the list of all users and clicking Deactivate.